Arkahr/Resu/README.md

 // One line per plugin, case sensitive
                Hud.RunOnPlugin<Resu.HotEnablerDisablerPlugin>(plugin =>
             {
-		plugin.DisableThis.Add("NameOfThePlugin","Hardcore"); // This disables the plugin NameOfThePlugin for all Hardcore Heroes.
-1 entry possible, 2 options : Hardcore Softcore
-		plugin.DisableThis.Add("AnotherPlugin","DemonHunter Necromancer"); // This disables the plugin AnotherPlugin for all DemonHunter & Necromancer Heroes.
-Many entries possible for one plugin, separated by spaces : DemonHunter Barbarian Wizard WitchDoctor Monk Crusader Necromancer plugin.DisableThis.Add("YetAnotherPlugin","IncredibleMe"); // This disables the plugin YetAnotherPlugin for the Hero named IncredibleMe.
+		plugin.DisableThatGameMode.Add("NameOfThePlugin","Hardcore"); // This disables the plugin NameOfThePlugin for all Hardcore Heroes.
+1 entry possible, 2 options : Hardcore Softcore plugin.DisableThatGameType.Add("RandomPlugin","Seasonal"); // This disables the plugin RandomPlugin for all Seasonal Heroes.
+1 entry possible, 2 options : Seasonal NonSeasonal plugin.DisableTheseHeroClasses.Add("AnotherPlugin","DemonHunter Necromancer"); // This disables the plugin AnotherPlugin for all DemonHunter & Necromancer Heroes.
+Many entries possible for one plugin, separated by spaces : DemonHunter Barbarian Wizard WitchDoctor Monk Crusader Necromancer plugin.DisableTheseHeroNames.Add("YetAnotherPlugin","IncredibleMe"); // This disables the plugin YetAnotherPlugin for the Hero named IncredibleMe.
 Many entries possible for one plugin, separated by spaces.
 		});
 // End of Settings for Hot Enabler/Disabler Plugin
 ```